 TriNet and the TriNet logo are registered trademarks of TriNet.
 All other trademarks, service marks, registered trademarks, or registered service marks are the property of their respective owners.

-TriNet, a leading provider of comprehensive human resource solutions for small and medium-size businesses (SMBs), today announced the release of its 2022 TriNet Environmental, Social and Governance (ESG) report.
+TriNet, a leading provider of comprehensive human resources solutions for small and medium-size businesses (SMBs), is partnering with Inc. Magazine to bring TriNet PeopleForceX to SXSW 2023.